- 116 Photos

 That chop in length gives the Kylaq an upright SUV stance, and a boxy design that’s both on trend and easy on the eyes in the long run.
 You could complain that the car looks smaller than it actually is.
 However, that doesn’t take away from the fact that it is quite handsome to look at.

 It’s classic Skoda — strong lines, no unnecessary cuts or creases and an almost minimal approach to design.
-It starts with a new design signature at the front, where the daytime running lamps are split from the headlamps placed lower on the bumper.
+It starts with a new design signature at the front, where the daytime running lamps are split from the LED projector headlamps placed lower on the bumper.
 The wide grille, the powerful lines on the upright and square bonnet and the almost flat bumper makes the Kylaq look like a little bodybuilder flexing.
 Small in size, but not in aggression.

 From the side, the ‘chop’ in length is apparent, but not distasteful.
 Skoda is offering 17-inch alloy wheels (with a rather sporty design) on the top-spec version which lends the Kylaq that almost hot hatch like stance.
 A few members of our team remarked that the Kylaq’s basic design would work great as a hatchback.
-To give it the all essential SUV flavour, you’ve got thick cladding enveloping the bottom third of the vehicle.

 It’s the rear that’s dividing most opinions.
 The upright tail section, blocky tail lamps and the black trim piece almost remind you of a certain Hyundai.
 Slightly larger tail lamps, especially something that flows into the bootlid (like it does in larger Skoda SUVs like the Kushaq/Karoq/Kodiaq) would’ve added a sense of visual width too.

 It’s not easy to deliver a clean design in the limited real estate that the sub-4-metre rule allows.
 But Skoda has.
-It looks especially good in louder colours such as the Olive Green and Tornado Red.
-As is the case with any Skoda car, it will pull off the white, grey and black with equal ease.

 Interior